 Secrets and Proxmox tokens are Fernet-encrypted (HKDF-derived from your secret key) and masked in logs and previews.

 /api/state is role-filtered.
-A non-admin only ever receives their own VMs and a redacted connection view — no host, no token id, no SSH paths.
+A non-admin only ever receives their own VMs, a redacted connection view (no host, token id or SSH paths) and a redacted network view.

-A hard VMID-window check means GoblinDock can never touch a VM outside its range.
+A hard VMID-window check (default 8000–8099) keeps GoblinDock off any VM outside its range, plus an SSRF guard on image URLs.
 Inputs are data, not code — every value is shell- and YAML-quoted.

 A failed Proxmox task fails the job instead of logging success — so the database never advances past a VM that wasn't actually created.